 The numerical health risk is one case in a million at the PHG level and one case in ten-thousand at the MCL level.
-The category health risk associated with DBCP is an increased risk of cancer.
-The BATs to treat for DBCP are GAC or packed tower aeration.
+The category health risk associated with DBCP is an increased risk of getting cancer.
+The BATs to lower DBCP levels to below the MCL are GAC or packed tower aeration.
 GAC would likely be the treatment option required to lower the DBCP levels.
-The estimated cost to install and operate GAC is \$3.35 million per year or an increased cost of \$22.47 per person.
+The estimated cost to install and operate GAC is \$ 200,000 per year or an increased cost of \$1.33 per person.
 This does not include costs of energy, operation and maintenance of wells, boosters, and related pumping equipment.